Tax rates 2024/25

 • Personal Allowance: You do not pay any tax on earnings up to £12,570.

-• Starter Rate: You will pay 19% tax on anything you earn between £12,571 and £14,876.
+• Starter rate: You will pay 19% tax on anything you earn between £12,571 and £14,876.

-• Basic Rate: You will pay 20% tax on anything you earn between £14,877 to £26,561.
+• Basic rate: You will pay 20% tax on anything you earn between £14,877 to £26,561.

-• Intermediate Rate: You will pay 21% tax on anything you earn between £26,562 to £43,662.
+• Intermediate rate: You will pay 21% tax on anything you earn between £26,562 to £43,662.

-• Higher Rate: You will pay 42% tax on anything you earn between £43,663 to £75,000.
+• Higher rate: You will pay 42% tax on anything you earn between £43,663 to £75,000.

-• *Advanced Rate: You will pay 45% tax on anything you earn between £75,001 to £125,140.
+• Advanced rate: You will pay 45% tax on anything you earn between £75,001 to £125,140.
+Advanced Rate is a new tax rate that took effect from the start of the 2024/25 tax year.

-• Top Rate: You will pay 48% tax on anything you earn over £125,141.
+• Top rate: You will pay 48% tax on anything you earn over £125,141.

 What tax do I pay on savings and dividend income?